nils-hamel/eratosthene-suite/README.md

 </p>
 <br />

-The _eratosthene-suite_ repository store the front-end elements of the _eratosthene_ framework while the [_liberatosthene_](https://github.com/nils-hamel/liberatosthene) repository hold the library implementing the details of the framework and its generalized _Earth-attached_ indexation formalism.
+The _eratosthene-suite_ repository stores the front-end elements of the _eratosthene_ framework while the [_liberatosthene_](https://github.com/nils-hamel/liberatosthene) repository hold the library implementing the details of the framework and its generalized _Earth-attached_ space-time indexation formalism.

 ## eratosthene-suite

-Each implemented tool comes with its own documentation that explains the implemented solution and gives examples of usages and results :
+Each implemented tool of the suite comes with its own documentation that explains the implemented solution and gives examples of usages and results :

 _Server & data injection_